The Empress of Death Collection

 The Acheron is not merely a boundary in Greek mythology; it is a crucible.
 To stand in these waters is to accept the weight of accumulated grief, to let it wash over and through without being swept away.
 Persephone's white garments against the dark water, her upward gaze, her serene expression—all speak to what emerges when pain is met rather than fled.

 The sacred ram and ewe who attend her—Poseidon and Theophane in divine form—recognize one who has earned the right to guide others through similar passages.
 The Golden Fleece myth threads through this image, connecting salvation and sacrifice across millennia of storytelling.
+Their legacy now braids with hers: gods who changed form for love attending a goddess who changed form through loss.